-The word “Christ” means anointed.
-There were three anointed offices in the Old Testament: priest, prophet, and king.
-With the life, death and resurrection of Jesus Christ, all three offices have been fulfilled in Jesus Christ.
+The word "Christ" means anointed.
+The Old Testament had three anointed offices: priest, prophet, and king.
+With the life, death, and resurrection of Jesus Christ, all three offices have been fulfilled in Jesus Christ.
 (This idea is called munus triplex by John Calvin.)
 Consequently, anointing people to these offices has ceased.
-There is only one Priest, Prophet and King who is our high priest, the prophet of prophets, and the King of Kings: Jesus the anointed.
+There is only one Priest, Prophet, and King who is our high priest, the prophet of prophets, and the King of Kings: Jesus the Anointed.

-Still, the idea of the “gathered Christians” had some unique qualities.
-First, there is and eschatological implication.
-The idea of “the gathered” is aspirational.
-New Testament writers repeatedly raised the theme of being “aliens” in a foreign land.
-Only at Christ’s return will we be truly gathered as “the Church.”
+Still, the "gathered Christians" idea had some unique qualities.
+First, there is an eschatological implication.
+The idea of "the gathered" is aspirational.
+New Testament writers repeatedly raised the theme of being "aliens" in a foreign land.
+Only at Christ's return will we be truly gathered as "the Church."

 Second, while the Church has an aspirational quality, the Kingdom of God is very much in the present.
 Paul repeatedly uses the idea of the body of Christ, signifying that all believers in Jesus Christ are one unit, one body, or one society, no matter how dispersed we may be across the earth.
 This was truly radical.

-In the New Testament era, the Roman Empire was the only institution that was allowed to have more than a local influence.
-Gatherings of more than a few of people were forbidden by the empire.
-If you wanted to have a meeting you had to form a society and submit a list of members for approval to the magistrates.
+In the New Testament era, the Roman Empire was the only institution allowed to have more than a local influence.
+The empire forbade gatherings of more than a few people.
+If you wanted to meet, you had to form a society and submit a list of members for approval to the magistrates.
 The four basic voluntary societies were:

 - Household – societies organized around the operations of a particular household.